-In one respect, these figured showed me I am not alone and that other mums feel uncomfortable Breastfeeding in public, too.
+In one respect, these figured showed me I am not alone… Other mums also feel uncomfortable Breastfeeding in public.
 At the same time, I was saddened to learn that something so natural is still so stressful for so many mums.

-Medela’s lactation specialist, Sioned Hilton has come up with some tips to help build confidence web it comes to Breastfeeding in public during the Summer Months:
+Medela‘s lactation specialist, Sioned Hilton has come up with some tips to help build confidence when it comes to Breastfeeding in public during the Summer Months: